 Markets simply don’t go up in a straight line.
-They tend to overshoot and then flatline rather than go up at a constant rate.
+They tend to overshoot and then flatline, rather than go up at a constant rate.
 Think of markets like a coil, constantly being compressed before springing back to life.

-Since 2007 shares have been playing catch-up for a decade – Australian shares had to wait 140 months (July 2019) to reach their previous high.
+After 2007, Australian shares had to wait 140 months (July 2019) to reach their previous high.

 This is why 30% to 55% of the Stockspot portfolio growth assets are invested outside of Australia.

-Rebalancing and re-investing dividends
+Rebalance and reinvest dividends

-In periods of sideways markets, the best way to buy low, sell high and keep your risk level consistent is through rebalancing.
+During stagnant markets, the best way to buy low, sell high and keep your risk level consistent is through rebalancing.
 This is something we’re continually managing for clients.

 Remember, sideways markets can be a friend in disguise if you are still in the accumulation phase of your life.
 You can buy stocks at lower prices rather than constantly buying higher and higher as markets rise.

-Avoid the noise – don’t let market commentary send you off track
+Don’t let market commentary send you off track

 Sideways markets are great for long term accumulators – but they’re not so great for ‘market experts’ trying to call a short term trend.
 The media will tend to exaggerate any move that does happen, no matter how small.
 Don’t be swayed!

 If you’ve followed all the steps for investing success (diversification, dollar-cost averaging, rebalancing), then whether the markets are up, down, or sideways shouldn’t worry you.